 Stage 1 Campaign Proposal

-Teams will be notified of the status of their application by 18th November 2019.
+Teams have been notified of the status of their application.
 Shortlisted teams will proceed to Stage 2.

 Stage 2: Activate your campaign and present

 - After reviewing the judges’ feedback, teams make their 1-Minute Film